braintree/popup-bridge-ios/README.md

     1. Inspect the return URL and then call `PopupBridge:openURL` from either your app delegate or your scene delegate.

-     If you're using the `SceneDelegate` class introduced in iOS 13, call `PopupBridge:openURL` from within the  `scene:openURLContexts` delegate method.
+     If you're using `UISceneDelegate` (introduced in iOS 13), call `PopupBridge:openURL` from within the  `scene:openURLContexts` delegate method.
 Pass the URL on the appropriate `UIOpenURLContext`.

      ```objectivec
      - (void)scene:(UIScene *)scene openURLContexts:(NSSet<UIOpenURLContext *> *)URLContexts {